yzhilong/tp/docs/UserGuide.md

 3. Copy the JAR file to the folder you want to use as the home folder for **GameBook**.
 Your gambling records will later be saved in your home folder.

 4. Double-click the JAR file to start the app.
-The GUI similar to below should appear in a few seconds.
+A window similar to below should appear in a few seconds.
    <br>
    ![GUI](images/Ui.png)